 - 1. Replanting will occur during the cooler months (autumn to mid-spring).
 Planting sites will be accessed with minimal disturbance to the reserve from vehicles and equipment. - 2.
-The minimum spacing between plants and between plants and the reserve boundary will be 5 metres, to allow for vegetative expansion. - 3.
-At each recipient site, the planting hole will be dug by hand with minimal disturbance to the surrounding soil, and any excavated soil will be removed from the reserve.
+The minimum spacing between clones and between plants and any reserve boundary will be 5 metres, to allow for vegetative expansion. - 3.
+At each recipient site, the planting hole will be dug by hand (use of a hand auger is appropriate) with minimal disturbance to the surrounding soil, and any excavated soil will be removed from the reserve.
 Watering of the planting hole is recommended before planting. - 4.
 Each plant will be planted with the final soil level approximately equal or slightly lower than the natural surface and will be thoroughly watered. - 5.
 Each plant will be labelled (with a durable metal label) and numbered for record keeping and monitoring purposes. - 6.
-The location of the recipient site will be recorded using GPS and the data transferred onto the reserve map.
+The location of the recipient site will be recorded using GPS and the data transferred onto an appropriately scaled map, allowing planted material to be readily relocated.